GoombaShoe/GoombaShoe/README.md

 - 👋 Hi, I’m @GoombaShoe
-- 👀 I’m interested in GIS, E-Commerece, Networking, Buisness Analysis, Data Analysis
+- 👀 I’m interested in GIS, E-Commerece, Networking, Buisness Analysis, Data Analysis, Information Science
 - 🌱 I’m currently learning all of the above.
 - 💞️ I’m looking to collaborate on anything really
 - 📫 How to reach me. almochilimo@protonmail.com